noamross/gams-in-r-course/chapters/chapter3.md

 <codeblock id="03_06">

+- Use the parameter `plot.type = "persp"` to generate a 3D perspective plot.
+- The `se` parameter determines the distance of standard errors.

 </codeblock>

 Use `vis.gam()` to make a 3D perspective plot of the x, y relationship in the model, using the `se` argument to make confidence interval surfaces at +/- 2 standard errors.